MOTEL HORROR: Two Dead, Three Hospitalized After Drug OD On Highway Approaching GWB

 The officers deployed Narcan while conducting CPR, Musella said.

-Two of the victims were pronounced dead at Englewood Hospital and Medical Center, responders said.
+Two of the victims -- apparently in their 30s -- were pronounced dead at Englewood Hospital and Medical Center, responders said.
 Three others were hospitalized, they said.

 The victims’ names are being withheld pending notification of next of kin.Musella's detectives are investigating along with Fort Lee police.